Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees are 10-6 in games they were favored on the moneyline (winning 62.5% of those games).
+- The Yankees have gone 11-6 in games they were favored on the moneyline (winning 64.7% of those games).

-- Based on this matchup's moneyline, the Yankees' implied win probability is 58.3%.
+- Based on this contest's moneyline, the Yankees have an implied win probability of 62.3%.

-- New York has had an over/under set by bookmakers 17 times, and have combined with opponents to go over the total in six of those games (6-11-0).
+- New York has played in 18 games with set over/under, and have combined with opponents to go over the total six times (6-12-0).

-- The Yankees have not had a run line set for a game this season.
+- The Yankees have not had a run line set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.